Matt Pickens: International

 As of December 2010, Pickens has been called up to five United States training camps, including the camp in January 2011.
 However, he has never earned a national cap or been part of the final 18-man roster.

 Coaching

 In January 2020, Pickens was announced as the first goalkeeping coach for Major League Soccer's Nashville SC.
 Pickens departed Nashville in October 2024.

+In February 2026, Pickens was announced as an assistant coach and goalkeeper coach for the Houston Dash of the National Women's Soccer League (NWSL).